 Lakewood is a larger medium-sized city located in the state of Ohio.
 With a population of 50,104 people and 18 constituent neighborhoods, Lakewood is the 18th largest community in Ohio.
 Lakewood has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that Lakewood has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Lakewood in 2010 was $29,616, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
-This equates to an annual income of $118,464 for a family of four.
+The per capita income in Lakewood in 2018 was $40,959, which is wealthy relative to Ohio and the nation.
+This equates to an annual income of $163,836 for a family of four.
 However, Lakewood contains both very wealthy and poor people as well.

 The most common language spoken in Lakewood is English.
 Other important languages spoken here include Other Indo-European and Arabic.